pbobbitt/IT-Support-Lab-Series/part-3-hybrid-cloud-integration/ImplementationLog.md

 # Project Overview
-This lab connects an existing on-premise Windows Server 2025 Active Directory, containing 100 users, to Microsoft's cloud environment.
-By establishing this "Hybrid Identity" setup, local users are synced to a free Microsoft 365 Enterprise environment managed by Entra ID.
-Additionally, Microsoft Intune is used to automatically secure and deploy software to corporate computers over the internet, proving the ability to manage a remote workforce efficiently and securely.
-Finally, a Jira helpdesk system is set up as a foundational step for future ticketing and troubleshooting labs.
+This lab connects an existing local network (a Windows Server 2025 containing 100 users) to Microsoft's cloud environment.
+By establishing this "Hybrid Identity" setup, local users are copied over to a free Microsoft 365 Enterprise workspace.
+Additionally, Microsoft Intune is used to automatically secure and deploy software to company computers over the internet, proving we can efficiently manage a remote workforce.

-Using systems created in parts 1 and 2
+**Systems Used:** created in parts 1 and part 2
 <BR><BR>
-Domain Controller: `WS2025-DC01`
+Domain Controller (Main Server): `WS2025-DC01`
 <BR>
-Client Devices: `W11-CL01`
+Client Device (Work Computer): `W11-CL01`

-On-Prem AD → Entra Connect → Entra ID → Licensing → Intune Enrollment → Configuration Profile → Client Success.

 ## Milestone 1: Microsoft 365 Cloud Setup
 **Focus:** Provisioning a free enterprise-grade cloud environment to host the synced directory.